Click image to enlarge

 “Since 1989 I have been working on a series of blown glass women’s fashion hats.
 Quite like decorative Italian blown glass, fashion hats are highly decorated, often with floral designs, feathers and bows.
 After working with Italian masters, Lino Tagliapieatra and Pino Signoretto, and learning to make glass flowers, feathers and bows, I began to use the hat shape to combine technique and fashion, similar to traditional Italian chandeliers.
 Hats offer me an opportunity to explore the challenges of glass blowing and our relationship with fashion and everyday objects., quilts, folk art and nature.”

-Brian Brenno’s Glass Blowing Studio is stop #36 on the 2022 VIVA Holiday Art Studio Tour, Dec 3-4 & 10-11, Saturdays and Sundays, from 10 am – 4 pm.
+Brian Brenno’s Glass Blowing Studio is stop #5 on the 2023 VIVA Spring Art Studio Tour, May 6-7 & 13-14, Saturdays and Sundays, from 10 am – 5 pm.
 For more information on the free, self-guided tour and an interactive map, click here.